OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §6.2 Identification

-Every object must have at least a single valued String property (§3) with the qualified name `opendma:Id`.
-This property contains the String representation of the unique object identifier as defined in §4.
+Every object must have at least a single valued property (§3) with the qualified name `opendma:Id` and the “String” data type.
+This property must contain the String representation of the unique object identifier as defined in §4.

 #### §7 Class info object